Art Deco: Cubism

 The art movement known as Cubism appeared in France between 1907 and 1912, influencing the development of Art Deco.
+Alistair Duncan wrote:

-In Art Deco Complete: The Definitive Guide to the Decorative Arts of the 1920s and 1930s Alastair Duncan writes "Cubism, in some bastardized form or other, became the lingua franca of the era's decorative artists."
-The Cubists, themselves under the influence of Paul Cézanne, were interested in the simplification of forms to their geometric essentials: the cylinder, the sphere, the cone.
+"Cubism, in some bastardized form or other, became the lingua franca of the era's decorative artists."

+The Cubists were themselves under the influence of Paul Cézanne, and interested in the simplification of forms to their geometric essentials: the cylinder, the sphere, and the cone.

 In 1912, the artists of the Section d'Or exhibited works considerably more accessible to the general public than the analytical Cubism of Picasso and Braque.
 The Cubist vocabulary was poised to attract fashion, furniture and interior designers.

 In the Art Décoratif section of the 1912 Salon d'Automne, an architectural installation was exhibited known as La Maison Cubiste.
 The façade was designed by Raymond Duchamp-Villon.
 The décor of the house was by André Mare.
 La Maison Cubiste was a furnished installation with a façade, a staircase, wrought iron banisters, a bedroom, a living room—the Salon Bourgeois, where paintings by Albert Gleizes, Jean Metzinger, Marie Laurencin, Marcel Duchamp, Fernand Léger and Roger de La Fresnaye were hung.
 Thousands of spectators at the salon passed through the full-scale model.

 The façade of the house, designed by Duchamp-Villon, was not very radical by modern standards; the lintels and pediments had prismatic shapes, but otherwise the façade resembled an ordinary house of the period.
 For the two rooms, Mare designed the wallpaper, which featured stylized roses and floral patterns, along with upholstery, furniture and carpets, all with flamboyant and colourful motifs.
 It was a distinct break from traditional décor.
 The critic Emile Sedeyn described Mare's work in the magazine Art et Décoration: "He does not embarrass himself with simplicity, for he multiplies flowers wherever they can be put.
 The effect he seeks is obviously one of picturesqueness and gaiety.
 He achieves it."
 The Cubist element was provided by the paintings.
 The installation was attacked by some critics as extremely radical, which helped make for its success.
 This architectural installation was subsequently exhibited at the 1913 Armory Show, New York City, Chicago and Boston.
 Thanks largely to the exhibition, the term "Cubist" began to be applied to anything modern, from women's haircuts to clothing to theater performances."

 The Cubist influence continued within Art Deco, even as Deco branched out in many other directions.